PavanRangani/docs/docs/prd/tasks/task-instance.md

   - `Change Priority`, `Change Status` & `Delete` action is applicable.
 - For `Done` task,
   - Only `Reopen` action is applicable.
   - Shows done by user name and done date in the header.
-For e.g. `Task done by Keith V. on Apr 21, 2021`
+For e.g. `Task done by Keith V. on Apr 21, 2021`.

-- **`Details` tab**
+### Details tab
   - If the `Due Date` of the open task is overdue then shows it in red colour.
   - Open task can be edited anytime.
-  - Shows links for: Entity, Responsible, Accountable, Consulted, Informed (For Recurring trigger, RACI roles won't be a link)
+  - Shows links for: Entity, Responsible, Accountable, Consulted, Informed
   - On click of Roles, open that users view dialog on same page.
   - If a task has `Task Source` and `Date`, then it shows like `{Task Source} {Date}` otherwise shows `-`.
   - Shows `Created by` & `Updated by` at the last of the dialog.

-  - Special Rule
-    - In edit dialog, we have shown the `Notification Date` after the `Start Date`.
-    - But as per the Keith, we have shown the `Notification Date` is first in the view dialog.
-- **`Notes` tab**
+### Notes tab
   - If a task has no note available and the user opens the `Notes` tab of that task, the `Notes` tab will open in edit mode by default.
+    - Button won't be appear when there is the notes is empty.
   - If the notes are already available and user opens the `Notes` tab, the `Notes` tab will open in view mode.
     - For that, system shows `Edit Details` action.
 On click, it will open the note in edit mode.
     - This action is not applicable for the done task.
   - Shows proper message when no notes are available for the done task.
 Message is `No Notes Available`.

-- **`Chat` tab**
+### Chat tab
   - Not applicable for the  `Recurring Task Trigger`.
+  - Chat tab doesn't available to meeting/note tasks until the meeting is not saved..
-  - See this Requirement //TODO for add link
+  - See this [Chat tab](./../chat/chat.md#browse-chat-of-a-single-task-chat-tab-on-task-view-dialog) for more details

 ### UI Rule
+- Message when no notes available for done task: `No Notes Available`

-- View of the Open task //TODO mockup
+- View of the Open task [See this](https://drive.google.com/file/d/1RFXlvgbtUoAJhLPFX0fopcBkx23RJHIh/view?usp=sharing)
 - View of the Recurring task trigger //TODO mockup
 - View of the Recurring task instance //TODO mockup

-## Task view dialog

-### Details tab
+## Nightly job to change status of the task
+- System runs nightly job to update the status of the upcoming tasks

-- If the `Due Date` of the open task is overdue then shows it in red colour.
+- If the status of the Upcomig task is `Pending` and its due date is approached its status will be changed to `Ready`
-- Open task can be edited anytime.
-- Shows links for: Entity, Responsible, Accountable, Consulted, Informed (For Recurring trigger, RACI roles won't be a link)
-- On click of Roles, open that users view dialog on same page.
-- Shows `Created by` & `Updated by` at the last of the dialog.
-- Special Rule
-  - In edit dialog, we have shown the `Notification Date` after the `Start Date`.
-  - But as per the Keith, we have shown the `Notification Date` is first in the view dialog.

-### Notes tab
-- If a task has no note available and the user opens the `Notes` tab of that task, the `Notes` tab will open in edit mode by default.
-  - Button won't be appear when there is the notes is empty.
-- If the notes are already available and user opens the `Notes` tab, the `Notes` tab will open in view mode.
-  - For that, system shows `Edit Details` action.
-On click, it will open the note in edit mode.
-  - This action is not applicable for the done task.
-- Shows proper message when no notes are available for the done task: `No Notes Available`.

-### Chat tab

-- Not applicable for the  `Recurring Task Trigger`.
-- See this Requirement //TODO for add link

 ## Section master
+-  Its a combination of all applicable tabs and all Meeting agenda sections of a particular legal entity type.

 |                  | Individual & Joint           | Partnership           | Foundation            | Estate               | Trust                |